13+ Death Card Meanings: Upright, Reversed, Love & More

-In a love reading, this card can indicate a change in relationships – either the ending of a relationship or a change in the relationship dynamic.
-If a relationship has become stagnant then this card can indicate more needs to be done to help it to thrive, and if not, then it may be time to accept it has come to an end.
+Drawing the Death card in the upright position during a love tarot spread indicates a change in relationships – either the ending of a relationship or a change in the relationship dynamic.
+If a relationship has become stagnant then this card advises you that more needs to be done in order to help it to thrive, and if not, then it may be time to accept that it has come to an end.

 If single, this card can mean you need to make some changes to beliefs and behaviours, and you may need to be more open to change and transformation for the right type of love to enter your life.

 What does the Death card mean for your health?

 In a health spread, again this card very, very rarely means actual physical death.
 This card can relate to health matters and ways to approach healing.
 If your health has been poor, this card can indicate there will be a change in your treatment, or advise you to be open to other treatments.
 It can also mean a radical change is needed for your overall day to day wellbeing.

 Pulling the Death tarot card in its reversed position

 In a tarot reading, pulling the death card in the upside down position can mean you are being too resistant to change.
 This card reminds you to let go of things you no longer need to hold on to.
 The main message is embracing change.
 It can also turn up to indicate a period of deep and intense personal transformation.